MARKET SNAPSHOT: U.S. Stock Market Falls On Economic Growth Concerns Despite Good Earnings

 Johnson & Johnson fell sharply after the consumer products and drug company said it was recalling "a single lot" of Johnson's Baby Powder after tests revealed traces of chrysotile asbestos.

-Boeing also weighed on the Dow after news that instant messages from 2016 suggest the company misled the Federal Aviation Administration regarding the 737 Max safety.
+Boeing also weighed on the Dow after the a report that instant messages from 2016 suggest the aircraft manufacturer misled the Federal Aviation Administration regarding the 737 Max safety.

 American Express earned $2.08 per share for the third quarter , 5 cents a share above estimates and revenue also came in above analysts' forecast.